Baqend/guide/src/topics/speed-kit/index.md

 ## How Speed Kit works

-The Baqend Speed Kit hooks into existing websites and reroutes the requests to Baqend for a faster content delivery.
+Speed Kit hooks into existing websites and reroutes the requests to Baqend for a faster content delivery.
 For a deeper understanding of how the Speed Kit works, the following graphic illustrates an overview of the underlying Speed Kit architecture.